 or public entity other than a utility can do a solar project.
 I think whether it requires a change from legislation, communities can come together.
-Also missing are third party owners that is not PSE owned. thinking about how understanding pros and cons, so they don't feel like they are getting swindled or getting pushed out.,
+Also missing are third party owners that is not PSE owned. thinking about how sure who is doing this locally but I'm guessing with the IRA there will be more activity with companies trying to do lease agreements.
+PSE needs to make sure customers are understanding pros and cons, so they don't feel like they are getting swindled or getting pushed out.,